 Each town and city will have different permit requirements for building an inground pool on your property.
 To find out exactly which ones you need, you’ll have to contact both your local Homeowner’s Association (HOA) and the municipal authority.
 If your neighborhood doesn’t have an HOA, then just call the municipality.

-Some HOAs don’t allow their residents to build pools due to a number of factors, including noise level and safety concerns, among others.
+Some HOAs don’t allow their residents to build pools due to several factors, including noise level and safety concerns, among others.
 However, most HOAs will allow you to start your build without much hassle.
 You should check with them beforehand, even if you think they’ll approve, just to cover your bases.

-Each municipality will have its own laws and regulations, known as ordinances, in regards to building permits.
+Each municipality will have its own laws and regulations, known as ordinances, regarding building permits.
 Some may demand that your pool have a certain type of pump that stays under-regulated noise levels, while others may have specific measurement and spacing requirements.
 Some local areas may even require you to get a permit to drain your current swimming pool, and most will require pool removal permits as well.

-An example of this is a “setback” requirement, having to do with the distance the pool must be from buildings and other nearby structures.
+An example of this is a “setback” requirement concerning the distance the pool must be from buildings and other nearby structures.
 Another might be a septic tank setback.
 If you have a septic tank buried in your yard, the pool has to be a certain distance away to guarantee its structural integrity and soil quality safety.

 How Do I Get the Permits I Need?